kheeong/AI-assisted-Baggage-Inspector/README.md

 # AI-assisted-Baggage-Inspector

-To run the code run:
+To excute the code run:
 ```
   -streamlit run main.py
 ```